William G. Boykin: 2003 speech controversy

-Boykin issued a public statement stating, "My comments to Osman Otto in Mogadishu were not referencing his worship of Allah but his worship of money and power; idolatry.
+Boykin issued a public statement: "My comments to Osman Otto in Mogadishu were not referencing his worship of Allah but his worship of money and power; idolatry.
 He was a corrupt man, not a follower of Islam.
 My references to Judeo-Christian roots in America or our nation as a Christian nation are historically undeniable."
 CNN later revealed that several parts of his statement were removed on the advice of Pentagon attorneys.
 Among the parts removed was Boykin's assertion that "the sensitivities of my job today dictate that further church speeches are inappropriate", and "As a Christian, I believe that there is a spiritual war that is continuous as articulated in the Bible.
 It is not confined to the war of terrorism."

-Boykin himself then requested an investigation by an inspector general into the allegations.
-A ten-month investigation carried out by the Department of Defense later concluded in August 2004 that Boykin had broken three rules in giving the speeches: that he did not clarify that he gave the remarks in a private capacity, that he hadn't received clearance for making the remarks, and that he hadn't declared the reimbursement of travel funds given to him by one of the religious groups hosting the speaking events.
+Boykin then requested an investigation by an inspector general into the allegations.
+A ten-month investigation carried out by the Department of Defense concluded in August 2004 that Boykin had broken three rules in giving the speeches: that he did not clarify that he gave the remarks in a private capacity, that he hadn't received clearance for making the remarks, and that he hadn't declared the reimbursement of travel funds given to him by one of the religious groups hosting the speaking events.
 However, the report made no comment on the actual remarks made, and little action was taken against Boykin.
-An anonymous senior Pentagon official stated that the infractions were relatively minor and rarely subject to prosecution.
+An anonymous senior Pentagon official said that the infractions were relatively minor and rarely led to prosecution.
 The report defended the decision not to comment on Boykin's actual comments for several reasons, primarily because "freedom of expression considerations under the First Amendment to the U.S. Constitution apply in this case."

+Other comments and activities

 On September 26, 2009, Boykin gave an address at a How to Take Back America Conference in St. Louis, Missouri, hosted by the Eagle Forum.
-According to the Canada Free Press, General Boykin asked the audience.
-"What are you prepared to give up for America?
-Are you willing to pay the ultimate price?"
-He followed up with warning, "there is no greater threat to America than Islam".
+According to the Canada Free Press, Boykin asked the audience: "What are you prepared to give up for America?
+Are you willing to pay the ultimate price?" and said, "there is no greater threat to America than Islam".
+Boykin has been described as part of the counter-jihad movement.